mmdanggg2/D3D9DrvRTX/README.md

 - `LightMultiplier`: Global light brightness multiplier.
 - `LightRadiusDivisor`: The LightRadius is divided by this value before being exponentiated.
 - `LightRadiusExponent`: LightRadius is raised to the power of this value before being multiplied with the brightness.
+- `NonSolidTranslucentHack`: Makes non-solid level geometry render as translucent to allow lights to shine through it.

 - `EnableSkyBoxRendering`: Enables rendering of the skybox zone (if one is found) before the main view.
 - `EnableSkyBoxAnchors`: Enables the special mesh at the camera's position, generated for anchoring the skybox in remix.
 - `EnableHashTextures`: Enables specially generated textures with a stable hash in place of procedurally generated ones.